lanl/ldrd_neat_ml/README.md

 This should process and detect bubbles from the image file `images_raw.tiff` and place the outputs under ``roots:work`` filepath from the `.yaml` file

-For information relevant to running workflow:
+For information relevant to running the workflow:

 `python run_workflow.py --help`